Sentry Page Protection

 Prebiotics can be found under the names of inulin, oligofructose, lactulose, resistant starch, galactooligosaccharides, transgalactooligosaccharides and polydextrose.
 Rather than looking for foods that list these ingredients incorporate whole prebiotic foods into your diet- they are much easier to spot!

-What is the Connection Between Your Gut Microbiome and Fertility?
+What is the Connection Between Your Gut Microbiota and Fertility?

 There is now evidence that reproductive health is influenced by the resident microbes of your gut.
 This is not too surprising given how important our microbes are to other aspects of our health.
 Metabolites and enzymes produced by your gut bacteria are transported into your blood stream and can be sent to any tissue of the body, influencing the bacterial populations in other areas of your body such as the uterus.
 The function of reproductive organs is highly regulated by the estrogen metabolising functions of bacterial species contained within the gut.
 Your gut is in essence the window to your overall health and wellbeing.

-The success of implantation following IVF has been related to certain species of the microbiome of the endometrium (uterus) .
-Women with a successful pregnancy following IVF had different vaginal microbiomes than women who were unsuccessful .
-The microbiome of the fluid surrounding your eggs (follicular fluid) can also influence IVF outcome and beneficial populations of microbes found in sperm are associated with improved sperm quality.
+The success of implantation following IVF has been related to certain species of the microbiota of the endometrium (uterus) .
+Women with a successful pregnancy following IVF had different vaginal microbiota than women who were unsuccessful .
+The microbiota of the fluid surrounding your eggs (follicular fluid) can also influence IVF outcome and beneficial populations of microbes found in sperm are associated with improved sperm quality.